Private Event Info Guide | Time Out On Pine

 • Reserved party area

-• VIP-style service
+• VIP-style staff service

 • Optional buffet trays